 The Panasonic Lumix G1 is a mirrorless interchangeable lens camera introduced in 2008 for the Micro Four Third standard.
 One could ask why I write a blog entry about a camera that was introduced 9 years ago?
 In the consumer electronics world this is a very long time with a lot of technology advancements.
 If you look at modern cameras, they have gained a lot of new capabilities.
 However the G1 was a milestone for the Micro Four Thirds standard, since it was the first camera introduced for that system.

-The G1 was the camera that brought me into the Micro Four Thirds system in 2012.
+Starting in 2008 with an Olympus E-410 DSLR camera into digital photography, the G1 (and shortly after that the Olympus E-P1, but that is another story) was the first camera that brought me into the Micro Four Thirds system in 2012.
 So for me it is worth to revisit this camera again.
 I mainly use Olympus OM-Ds like the E-M1.
 The OM-Ds are fantastic cameras and the Lumix G1 looses against an E-M1 on almost all frontiers.
-But does it make the G1 irrelevant nowadays?
-Or is it good enough already for most purposes?
+But I still own and like the G1 even with its (when compared) technical imperfections nowadays.

 – Introduced in September 12th 2008

 – First camera that uses the Micro Four Thirds System lens mount and imaging system

 – 12 megapixel CMOS Four Third Sensor, sensor size 13.0 x 17.3mm, max. resolution 4000×3000 pixel

 – “Supersonic Wave Filter” dust reduction system cleans the sensor at each camera start-up (dust is shaken off the sensor)

 – Flash type: built in, 1/160s flash sync speed

 – Dimensions: 124 x 84 x 45 mm (4.88 x 3.31 x 1.77″)

 – Weight: 360 g (0.79 lb / 12.70 oz)